 In "Mr. Monk and the End", it's Monk himself.

 Wholesome Crossdresser: Randy is a great female impersonator.
 In fact, twice, in "Mr. Monk and the Missing Granny" and "Mr. Monk and the Three Julies," he goes undercover as a woman.
 In the former, he wears a wig to pass as a homeless bag lady at the homeless shelter while in stakeout mode (though Monk and Sharona see through it very easily).
 In "Mr. Monk and the Three Julies," he dresses in drag to play Matthew Teeger's deceased mother's corpse, wearing a wire to catch a confession.
-After it's over and Matthew is taken into custody, Monk quips, as he breaks the news to Julie and Natalie, "That's him, and that's his mother," pointing first to Matthew, then to Randy, who was wearing a bra the entire time.
+After it's over and Matthew is taken into custody, Monk quips, as he breaks the news to Julie and Natalie, "That's him, and that's his mother," pointing first to Matthew, then to Randy, still wearing the bra from this disguise.

 Who Would Want to Watch Us?: The perp in "Mr. Monk and the TV Star", Brad Terry, is the star of a detective show; his Loony Fan Marci Maven subsequently defects to Monk after Brad's arrest: